Pantheon, wood engraving c. 1890.

 Flights with British Airways (Euro Traveller, Airbus 320); travel by private minibus; hotel accommodation; breakfasts, 1 lunch and 4 dinners with wine, water, coffee; all admissions, including a private visit to the Vatican Museums; all tips; all taxes; the services of the lecturer.

-Hotel L’Orologio, Rome: An elegant 4-star hotel located in the heart of Rome, a few steps away from Largo Argentina.
+Hotel L’Orologio, Rome: (February): An elegant 4-star hotel located in the heart of Rome, a few steps away from Largo Argentina.
+Donna Camilla Savelli, Rome (October): a pleasingly restored former baroque monastery, now 4-star hotel, set at the foot of the Janiculum hill in Trastevere.
 Single rooms are doubles for sole use.

-There is unavoidably a lot of walking.
-The historic area is vast, and vehicular access is increasingly restricted.
+This is a particularly strenuous tour.
+Unavoidably, there is a lot of walking, as the historic area is vast, and vehicular access is increasingly restricted.
 Minibuses are used on some occasions but otherwise the city is traversed on foot.
-The tour should not be attempted by anyone who has difficulty with everyday walking and stair-climbing.
-Fitness is essential.
+There is a lot of standing in museums and churches.
+A good level of fitness is necessary.
+It should not be attempted by anyone who has difficulty with everyday walking and stair-climbing.
 Average distance by minibus per day: 9 miles.

 Are you fit enough to join the tour?